 At a Glance

 To pay off debt, you need to know how much you owe.
 Get your credit report and credit scores, as well as your most recent credit card and loan statements.
 Use the credit report to verify your recorded debts are accurate.
-Your credit score will help determine if you qualify for lower interest rates or a Related: debt consolidation loan.
+Your credit score will help determine if you qualify for lower interest rates.

 Tip: Look for a free app that lets you link multiple accounts to view your debt.
 You can also put the info into a spreadsheet.